 devtag Tag to identify the link device Device name of the interface.
 For link type ether, you can specify the device name as an interface name.
 For example, eth0.
 Preferably, specify the device name as eth-macaddress.
 For example, eth- xx:xx:xx:xx:xx:xx.
 For link types udp and udp6, the device is the udp and udp6 device name respectively.
-For link type rdma, the device name is udp. bcast Broadcast address for the link type udp and rdma mcast Multicast address for the link type udp6 mcast IPaddr Multicast address for the link type udp6 IPaddr IP address for link types udp, udp6 and rdma IPaddr SAP IP address for link types udp, udp6 and rdma SAP to bind on the network links for link type ether lltconfig -t eth4 -d eth4 -s 0xcafe -m 1500
+For link type rdma, the device name is udp. bcast Broadcast address for the link type udp and rdma mcast Multicast address for the link type udp6 IPaddr IP address for link types udp, udp6 and rdma IPaddr SAP IP address for link types udp, udp6 and rdma SAP to bind on the network links for link type ether SAP SAP to bind on the network links for link type ether lltconfig -t eth4 -d eth4 -s 0xcafe -m 1500